hifarhanali/LinkedIn-Bot/README.md

     4. Go to the directory where you've downloaded the folder.
     5. Type "python LinkedIn-Bot.py"
     6. Hit Enter.
-    7. A dialog box appears.
+    7. A dialog box will appear.
     8. Enter your LinkedIn credentials (username and password).
     9. Click on submit button.
     10. Wait and see.